KaiaKitten/gsounder/README.md

 # gsounder
-A WIP soundboard application for linux
+A WIP soundboard application for Linux